tiiuae/ghaf/src/scs/pki.md

 ## Hardware Security Module

-On-premises solution can be further improved by adding a Hardware Security Module (HSM), which is a physical device for managing cryptographic material, e.g. digital keys.
-HSM can be also used to perform cryptographic operations such as digital signing, encryption and decryption.
-The HSM contains one or more Secure Cryptoprocessor, in other words, a dedicated microprocessor optimized for carrying out cryptographic operations.
-One example of affordable HSM solutions is YubiHSM, developed by Yubico company.
+On-premises solution can be further improved by adding a Hardware Security Module (HSM).
+It is a physical device for managing cryptographic material such as digital keys.

+HSM can be also used to perform cryptographic operations such as digital signing, encryption, and decryption.
+The HSM contains one or more Secure Cryptoprocessor that are dedicated microprocessors optimized for carrying out cryptographic operations.

+One example of affordable HSM solutions is YubiHSM, developed by Yubico.

 ### CA Hierarchy Options